Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system

-The spatial distributions of the anchors significantly influence localization performance.
-To assess the adaptability of the methods to varying positional distributions, we conduct extensive evaluations.
-Fig. \ref{fig10} presents the cumulative distribution function (CDF) of the estimated position MSE.
-It is evident that the curve for the proposed P-TDOA method is the steepest among all compared methods and achieves the lowest estimation MSE when the CDF reaches 1.
-This result highlights the superior adaptability and robustness of P-TDOA to different anchor distributions.
+\quad \\ The spatial distributions of anchors significantly affects localization performance.
+Fig. \ref{fig11} shows the cumulative distribution function (CDF) of the position MSE for different methods under random anchor distributions set in all our numerical simulations.
+Notably, the curve for P-TDOA is the steepest among all compared methods and achieves the lowest estimation MSE when the CDF reaches 1.
+These findings demonstrate the superior adaptability and robustness of P-TDOA to varying anchor distributions.